-With the development of the new cataloging program Muscat, which is being carried out in cooperation with the Swiss working group, enough progress was made that a test version could be sent to the Coordinating Committee.
+The development of the new cataloging program Muscat, which is being carried out in cooperation with the Swiss working group, has made further progress and another test version could be sent to the Coordinating Committee.
+The program is expected to be released in the first half of 2016.